Cross City Tunnel: History

 Later a three-week toll-free period was announced by the operators.
 At the same time, the operators announced a freeze on toll increases for twelve months and the fee for casual (non-electronic tag) users was waived.

 In February 2006, media speculation of a "buy-out" by the New South Wales government began.
-The rumoured price would exceed A$1 billion while the tunnel only cost A$680 million to build.
+The rumoured price would exceed AUD$1 billion while the tunnel only cost AUD$680 million to build.
 The government stated no discussions had taken place, and the Cross City Tunnel Consortium stated that they were not considering selling the tunnel and were "in for the long haul".
 At the time the average trips per day was approximately 30,000.

 This was shortly followed by a report from the NSW Upper House committee headed by MP Fred Nile recommending that the toll be reduced, and surface road closures reversed.
 While the recommendations could not be enforced, the Cross City Tunnel Consortium did consult with the government before announcing a discount to the toll, as well as other changes on 3 March 2006.
 Specifically, the Consortium announced that the toll would be halved to $1.78 for three months, that some planned road closures would not be pursued, and that some existing road closures would be reversed.
 Two days prior to the end of the half-price toll period, the Premier of NSW, Morris Iemma, ended negotiations with the Cross City Tunnel Consortium without an agreement, announcing the immediate reversal of some road closures, contrary to the contract.

+In April 2006, a Reclaim The Streets protest was held at the Cross City Tunnel.
+Attendees called for greater investment in public transport and cycle paths, with partygoers occupying the tarmac and enjoying performances by the ShittyRail Transit Cop dance troupe.

 In November 2006, it was reported that the motorway was in financial difficulties, and that additional equity would be required from the tunnel's investors in order to avoid placing the tunnel in administration.
 At the same time, it was suggested that traffic volumes of between 60,000 and 90,000 per day were needed in order for the consortium to meet the tunnel interest payments.
 The NSW government responded to the reports by indicating that it would not buy out the tunnel, nor assist in its financing.